What is albendazole?

 Albendazole is an anti-parasitic prescription medicine approved by the U.S.(FDA) for the treatment of two parasitic infections: neurocysticercosis and hydatid disease.

-Albendazole is also used to treat certain types of What is an Opportunistic Infection? fact sheet..
-Microsporidiosis is an (OI) of HIV.
+Albendazole is also used to treat a parasitic infection called What is an Opportunistic Infection? fact sheet..
+Microsporidiosis can be an (OI) of HIV.
 An OI is an that occurs more frequently or is more severe in people with weakened immune systems—such as people with HIV—than in people with healthy immune systems.
-To learn more about OIs, read the
+To learn more about OIs, read the HIVinfo

 How is albendazole used in people with HIV?

-The Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Infected Adults and Adolescents include recommendations on the HIV-related uses of albendazole.
+The Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV include recommendations on the uses of albendazole to treat microsporidiosis, including intestinal and infection caused by certain types of microsporidia and ocular (eye) infection.

 What should I tell my health care provider before taking albendazole?